 Identify the contact in your state and start a conversation with them.
 Provide copies of the fact sheets in the IDF SCID Newborn Screening Toolkit to help them learn more about SCID and the importance of newborn screening.
 Share the information you learn and the progress you make with us via e-mail.
 Also check out the IDF SCID Newborn Screening blog to see what volunteer activity is already taking place in your state.
 You can become a part of the action by commenting or filling out the contact form at the top of the page.
 Together we can make SCID newborn screening universal!

 Taking action means working toward SCID newborn screening within your state since each state handles newborn screening differently.
 Some states require legislative action to add a new screening test, while other states have the authority to do so based on the recommendation of their state newborn screening program.
 The National Newborn Screening and Genetics Resource Center is a great resource.
 Visit their website to get information on how to contact your state lab or newborn screening program.
 Find out about the process of newborn screening in your state as well as vital information about the tests for which your state currently screens newborns.

-SCID Newborn Screening on the IDF Advocacy Channel
+SCID Newborn Screening on the IDF Advocacy Playlist

-The IDF Advocacy Channel videos communicate the powerful messages and stories of our patients to impact policy decisions.
-Focusing on patient advocacy on behalf of IDF public policy issues, this channel empowers the entire patient community.
+IDF Advocacy videos communicate the powerful messages and stories of our patients to impact policy decisions.
+Focusing on patient advocacy on behalf of IDF public policy issues, this playlist empowers the entire patient community.
 From those who share their personal stories to those who see others in similar situations standing up and making their voices heard, these videos tell powerful stories.
-View the IDF Advocacy Channel videos on the importance of SCID Newborn Screening.
+View the IDF Advocacy playlist for videos on the importance of SCID Newborn Screening.